 Myrrh: anti-aging, good for chapped or cracked skin, powerful antioxidant

 Best for: anti-aging, dry skin, flaky/chapped skin, wrinkle prevention

 - Optional Additions

 I often add a couple drops of carrot seed oil if I have some on hand.
-It’s very high in antioxidants and great to keep skin looking young and fresh.
+It’s very high in antioxidants and great to keep skin looking dewy and fresh.

 - You can add a few drops of lavender, which is great for oily skin, eczema, and acne.
 It smells nice too!
 Not a great choice for dry skin.